 Can you move a bird of paradise plant?
 Yes is the short answer, but you need to take care in doing so.
-Transplanting a bird of paradise plant is something you may want to do to give your beloved plant better conditions or because it has grown too big for its current location.
-Whatever the reason is, be prepared for a big job.
-Set aside a good chunk of time and follow all of these important steps to ensure your bird of paradise will survive the move and thrive in its new home.
+Transplanting a bird of paradise plant is something you may want to do to give your beloved plant better conditions, or because it has grown too big for its current location.
+Whatever the reason, be prepared for a big job.
+Set aside a good chunk of time and follow each of these important steps to ensure your bird of paradise will survive the move and thrive in its new home.

 Bird of Paradise Relocation Tips